Slate industry in Wales: Cultural influences

 The Welsh slate industry was essentially a Welsh-speaking industry.
 Most of the workforce in the main slate-producing areas of North Wales were drawn from the local area, with little immigration from outside Wales.
 The industry had a considerable influence on the culture of the area and on that of Wales as a whole.
-The caban, the cabin where the quarrymen gathered for their lunch break, was often the scene of wide-ranging discussions, which were often formally minuted.
+The caban, the cabin where the quarrymen gathered for their lunch break, was often the scene of wide-ranging discussions, literary and poetry competitions which were often formally minuted and/or published in the journal 'Y Caban'.
 A surviving set of minutes from a caban at the Llechwedd mine at Blaenau Ffestiniog for 1908–1910 records discussions on Church Disestablishment, tariff reform and other political topics.
 Eisteddfodau were held, poetry composed and discussed and most of the larger quarries had their own band, with the Oakley band particularly famous.
 Burn calculates that there are around fifty men judged worthy of an entry in the Dictionary of Welsh Biography who started their working lives as slate quarrymen, compared to only four owners, though obviously there was also a distinct disparity in the numbers of the two groups.

 A number of Welsh writers have drawn on the lives of the quarrymen for their material, for example the novels of T. Rowland Hughes.
 Chwalfa, translated into English as Out of their night (1954), has the Penrhyn Quarry dispute as a background, while Y cychwyn, translated as The beginning (1969), follows the apprenticeship of a young quarryman.
 Several novels by Kate Roberts, the daughter of a quarryman, give a picture of the area around Rhosgadfan, where the slate industry was on a smaller scale and many of the quarrymen were also smallholders.
 Her novel Traed mewn cyffion (1936), translated as Feet in chains (2002), gives a vivid picture of the struggles of a quarrying family in the period between 1880 and 1914.
 Y Chwarelwr ("The Quarryman") produced in 1935 was the first Welsh-language film.
 It showed various aspects of a slate quarryman's life at Blaenau Ffestiniog.